 As a student or staff member receiving a disclosure, you can offer support to the individual to consider their options for accessing support services and reporting the incident.
 Support services are available to students regardless of when and where the incident took place.
 The individual does not need to formally report the incident to access these services.

-Supporting someone who has experienced sexual assault or harassment can be challenging.
+Supporting someone who has experienced gender-based violence can be challenging.
 It is important to take care of yourself after receiving distressing information.

 Acknowledge your feelings and get support for yourself.